yegorsokolov/MT5/README.md

    3. Messages are sent as Protobuf by default.
 Set `SIGNAL_FORMAT=json` to publish plain JSON instead.
 The Expert Advisors read from this queue via the `ZmqAddress` input and no longer require a `signals.csv` file.
+   4. The script checks market hours using `exchange_calendars`; if the market is closed it runs a rolling backtest or falls back to historical data so analysis can continue.
+Pass `--simulate-closed-market` to manually test this behaviour.
 12. **Run realtime training** –
    1. Back in the command prompt run `python realtime_train.py`.
    2. Leave this window open; the script will keep updating `model.joblib` as new ticks arrive.